ZbrrTest/zbrtest/index.md

 I am a fourth year undergraduate student from the School of Software, Jiangxi Agricultural University.
 Before that, I used to work with Prof.  Yingqiong Peng .

-Now I am actively applying for phd in the United States.
-If you are interested in my research experience, I hope to receive your email!

 The scientific research projects I participated in at the university focused on using artificial intelligence to assist farmers in agricultural production.
 For example, I led the team to develop the "Sericulture Assisted Decision-making" software to provide "crop pest identification and management" services; using and optimizing three-dimensional reconstruction such as Nerf algorithms technology to better characterize and identify crops.

 My future research interests are in combining artificial intelligence technology with human-computer interaction (HCI) and virtual reality (VR).